-Figure 13: Downtown Berkeley Strategies
+Figure 14: Downtown Berkeley Strategies

-4.3 Analysis of Strategy Benefits
+4.4 Analysis of Strategy Benefits

 Ridership, access choices, and emissions impacts of developing homes on BART parking lots together with on-site BART rider parking reductions and recommended access strategies were analyzed.
 The analysis was conducted for the year 2035 when the planned developments and strategies are expected to be implemented.
-Due to technical limitations, not all recommended and underway strategies were included, and thus the benefits are considered to be conservative.
+The analysis takes into consideration the impact COVID has had on BART and assumes a 30% reduction of projected riders.
+Additionally, due to technical limitations, not all recommended and underway strategies were included, and thus the benefits are considered to be conservative.